evanwill/get-git-b/content/1-github.md

 ### Other Features

 Every GitHub repo has handy project management features built in.
-Take a minute to explore the Issues, Projects (trello board-like), Wiki, Insights, and Settings tabs of your repository.
+Take a minute to explore the Issues, Projects (trello board-like), Wiki, Insights, and Settings tabs of your repository:

 - Issues can be used to track work, ideas, bugs, and task lists.
 Can be used in conjunction with Projects (trello board-like task lists) to manage project development.
 - Wiki can be used to document your repository.